-- 1. "Driver not found or installed, contact Art.", this means that the driver is not loaded into Windows for some reason.
+- "Driver not found or installed, contact Art.", this means that the driver is not loaded into Windows for some reason.
 This can occur on XP systems which have a corruption of their driver database, reloading Windows is the cure in this case.
 Or, you may be running Win2000.
 Win2000 has a bug/"feature" which interferes with loading the driver.
-It may need to be loaded manually see the next section - 2.
-When the system says, taking over...3...2...1.. and then reboots, one of two things has occurred.
+It may need to be loaded manually see the next section - 2) When the system says, taking over...3...2...1.. and then reboots, one of two things has occurred.
 Either you didn't reboot when asked (told you!!) or the driver is corrupted or unable to be used in your system.
 In this case follow the next section and remove the driver manually, then re-install.
 If the same thing happens, please notify ArtSoft using the e-mail link on www.artofcnc.ca and you will be given guidance.
 A few systems have motherboards which have hardware for the APIC timer but whose BIOS code does not use it.
-This will confuse Mach2 install.
-A DOS batch file "specialdriver.bat" to run in a DOS window is available, This will make the driver use the older i8529 interrupt controller.
-You will need to repeat this process whenever you download an upgraded version of Mach2 as installing the new version will replace the special driver.
+This will confuse Mach3 install.
+A batch file SpecialDriver.bat is available in the Mach3 installation folder.
+Find it with Windows Explorer and double-click it to run it.
+This will make the Mach3 driver use the older i8529 interrupt controller.
+You will need to repeat this process whenever you download an upgraded version of Mach3 as installing the new version will replace the special driver.
+The file OriginalDriver.bat reverses this change.

-3.1.6 OCXTest after a Mach2 crash
+3.1.6 Driver Test after a Mach3 crash

-Should you for any reason have a situation when running Mach2 where it crashes - this might be an intermittent hardware problem or software bug - then you must run OCXTest as soon as possible after Mach2 has failed.
-If you delay for two minutes then the Mach2 driver will cause Windows to fail with the usual "Blue Screen of Death".
-Running OCXTest resets the driver to a stable condition even if Mach2 disappears unexpectedly.
+Should you for any reason have a situation when running Mach3 where it crashes - this might be an intermittent hardware problem or a software bug - then you must run DriverTest.exe as soon as possible after Mach3 has failed.
+If you delay for two minutes then the Mach3 driver will cause Windows to fail with the usual "Blue Screen of Death".
+Running DriverTest resets the driver to a stable condition even if Mach3 disappears unexpectedly.